-Much of my work is with individuals, couples, and adolescents who are confronting depression, anxiety, and major changes in life.
+Much of my work is with individuals, couples, and adolescents who are confronting depression, anxiety, and significant life changes.

-I draw from family systems, human development, and attachment theory to understand how my clients orient to relationships, work, and play.
+I draw from family systems, human development, and attachment theory to help me see how my clients understand themselves.
 My approach is a psychodynamic one, and my strategy makes use of methods such as Internal Family Systems, Hakomi, Authentic Movement, Sensory Awareness, Cognitive Behavioral Therapy, Nonviolent Communication, and Focusing.

-My undergraduate studies in writing and literature at the University of Vermont instilled in me a fascination with people in the ways we think and behave.
-I knew a degree in psychology was the next step.
+My undergraduate studies in writing and literature at the University of Vermont reinforced my fascination with the ways people think and behave.
+A degree in psychology was clearly the next step.

-I am currently studying internal family systems therapy (IFS).
-This evidence-based method provides a framework within which individuals and couples alike can gain clarity in what seems like murky waters.
+More recently I have become an Internal Family Systems (IFS) practitioner.
+This evidence-based method provides a framework within which individuals and couples alike can gain clarity in what might seem to be murky waters.